Sitefinity/react-standalone-renderer/README.md

 Running in dev mode does not require installing additional software.
 If you wish to hook up the your local react renderer the the remote CMS instance follow these steps:

 1. Run npm install
-2. Go to [the file](/src/setupProxy.js) and set the target property to the URL of the CMS.
+2. Go to [the file](/src/setupProxy.js) and set the 'target' property to the URL of the CMS.
 3. Configure the CMS ->
 3. Setup the CMS to allow proxying requests from localhost If CMS is hosted on azure -> [instructions](https://www.progress.com/documentation/sitefinity-cms/host-the-asp.net-core-rendered-application#configure-the-renderer-for-azure-app-services)